grayresearch/CX/CHARTER.md

 	b.
 CX-ABI: The application binary interface specifying disciplined use of -Zicx CX multiplexing.

 	c.
-Required CX behaviors (e.g., state isolation) and features (e.g., standard custom instructions for uniform access to state contexts) so that CXs and CX software are truly composable.
+Standard CX behaviors (e.g., state isolation) and instructions (e.g., for uniform access to state contexts) so that CXs and CX software are truly composable.

 3. *CX-HW TG* defines:

 	a.
-CXU-LI, the composable extension unit (CXU) logic interface, a HW-HW interface specification to exchange uniform CXU requests and responses, and
+CXU-LI: the composable extension unit (CXU) logic interface, a HW-HW interface specification to exchange uniform CXU requests and responses, and

 	b.
-CXU-MD, CPU/CXU core metadata format, specifying cores' CXU-LI constraints and parameters.
+CXU-MD: the system manifest and CPU/CXU core metadata format, specifying system and cores' CXU-LI constraints and parameters.

     Together CXU-LI and CXU-MD enable automatic glueless composition of configurable CPU and CXU cores into processor complexes.